 Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

-Why Cats Play “Gravity Experiments?”
-How Cats Play Explained
+Why Cats Knock Things Off Tables & How Cats Play

-Why cats play has been argued by experts for many years.
+Why cats play and why cats knock things off has been argued by experts for many years.
 And how cats play can vary between kitties.
 For instance, kitten play aggression typically happens when the youngster targets your feet.
 Adopting a pair of kittens with proper introductions can reduce that.
 Nearly all cats, though, share the same techniques although they may incorporate them differently.
 Knocking items off of tables seems universal–I call them “gravity experiments.”

 My cat Seren-Kitty played “gravity experiments,” knocking things off tables, until her last few years.
 At age 21, she finally slowed down.
 Before that Seren never had an off-switch and was a cat playing maniac from the moment she entered my home.

-Now Karma-Kat has taken over the gravity experiments. *sigh* What’s the deal with knocking stuff off high places, anyway?
+Then Karma-Kat took over the gravity experiments.
+He finally slowed down, and then Trinity-Kitten accepted the assignment. *sigh* What’s the deal with knocking stuff off high places, anyway?
 It really does look like feline research, when the cat tap-tap-taps each item in turn, watches it fall to the floor (CRASH!), and then moves on to the next object on the mantel.
 Is Kitty just a slow learner?
 Is this feline entertainment?
 Or are cats simply evil?

 HOW CATS PLAY